mothur/mothur.github.io/_wiki/execution.md

 ### Windows

-Mothur is a command line program.
+mothur is a command line program.
 You can run it in interactive mode by double-clicking on the `mothur.exe` executable.

 Alternatively, you can run it from the command line.
 To open a terminal